riclolsen/json-scada/src/svg-display-editor/README.md

 * For field “Source Type” = URL

-    * Field Source = "new:URL" - open new page with URL contents.
+    * Field Source = "new:URL" - link to open new page with URL contents when clicked.
-    * Field Source = "preview:URL" - open preview box with URL contents.
+    * Field Source = "preview:URL" - show preview box with URL contents (when mouse over the object).
+    * Field Source = "filename.svg" - link to and show preview box (mouse over) with display file contents.

+    Select field "Dest.Type" = "New exclusive window" to set width and height of the preview window.
+Fields "X-position" and "Y-position" are ignored (new windows or preview windows are auto positioned).

+    If a preview window exceeds the available space inside the Display Viewer window it will not be shown.

 * For rectangle objects and “Source Type” = “Tag”: draw a line with a trend plot inside the rectangle with the rectangle's stroke width and color.

     Parameters:
     * Field Source = desired tag to plot.
     * Field X-position = must be 0.
     * Field Y-position = vertical offset value.